Gambia

 Economic Impact

-The large majority of the Gambia's exports to the EU are eligible for preferences granted by the EU's EBA.
+Share of the Gambia's exports to the EU that were eligible for EBA preferences.

 Preference utilisation and export diversification